rushfive/FFDB/README.md

 1. An HTTP request is made to the data source.
 The response is optionally saved to disk.
 2. The original source data is mapped to a versioned model, and optionally saved to disk.
 By _versioned_, I mean that the model is specific to the version of the source.
 For example, player stats are currently fetched from NFL's fantasy API v2.
 When they deprecate v2 and move onto v3, we may also need to update our models, resulting in a new _versioned_ model.
 3. The versioned model is mapped to the core model used by the Engine.
-4. The core models are passed to the configured `DbProvider`, which ultimately maps it to the database specific models (eg SQL or Document) and persists it to the database store.
+4. The core models are passed to the configured `IDatabaseProvider`, which ultimately maps it to the database specific models (eg SQL or Document) and persists it to the database store.

 The middle section labeled _FFDB Engine_ literally represents the stages that are handle by the Engine.
 Things were designed such that this nice boundary is created, and it's agnostic to the original data sources.
 It doesn't care where the data is coming from, or what the original format is, as long as it provides the correct mappers that can eventually turn things into the required core engine models.